 The first sea turtle nest of the 2018 season was found and marked May 9, 2018 on Amelia Island, FL.
 Beach monitoring (searching at sunrise for turtle tracks, evidence of a nest), is done by a large group of local, dedicated volunteers, the Amelia Island Sea Turtle Watch.
-About ten miles of shoreline is monitored by this group (plus a few more miles monitored by Fort Clinch personnel at the State Park).
+About eight miles of shoreline is monitored by this group.
 After the eggs have hatched and hatchlings have emerged from the nest, the site is excavated (crowds gather to watch).
 Learn more about when to see these turtle digs further below.

 When is Sea Turtle Nesting Season?

 Each year, sea turtle nesting season in northeast Florida is May 1st through October 31st.

 Female sea turtles come ashore to this barrier island during the night and almost always return back to the sea before sunrise.
 Early morning beachcombers sometimes discover turtle tracks in the sand.
 On rare occasions, a female sea turtle may be spotted on the beach.
 If you happen upon one, please stay a good distance from the nesting turtle (and don’t use flash photography).
 Florida’s beaches elsewhere are also monitored for nesting activity (watch educational video further below).

 The public has opportunity to attend some of the excavations.
 These turtle digs are narrated by the volunteer and very educational for the young and old alike, a great coastal nature experience worth attending.